 OpenAI shipped Codex CLI 0.137.0 on June 4, 2026, adding multi-agent v2 and enterprise credit controls.
-With Anthropic’s Agent SDK billing change arriving June 15 and OpenAI offering two free months to enterprises switching off Claude Code, the June release cadence is a switching-cost maneuver, not a product roadmap.
+With Anthropic’s Agent SDK billing change scheduled for June 15 and OpenAI offering two free months to enterprises switching off Claude Code, the June release cadence was a switching-cost maneuver, not a product roadmap.
+[Updated June 2026] The cadence held; the deadline did not.
+Codex reached 0.142.2 by June 25, including an /import command that pulls Claude Code config and chat history straight into Codex.
+Anthropic, meanwhile, paused the June 15 billing change before it took effect, which removes the forcing function the whole maneuver was timed against.

 The 45-minute counter and what triggered it